Match Report: Leeds United 1-1 Borussia Monchengladbach - Whites Competitive Against Die Fohlen

 Having asserted their own style of football upon their opponents in a thoroughly successful first-half, Leeds were made to rue their failure to extend their advantage just two minutes into the second period.
-After conceding a free-kick in a dangerous position, Borussia's Patrick Herrmann expertly dispatched a scorching effort into the top-left corner.
+After United conceded a free-kick in a dangerous position, Borussia's Patrick Herrmann expertly dispatched a scorching effort into the top-left corner.

-On 58 minutes, United came excruciatingly close to regaining their lead.
+On 58 minutes, Leeds came excruciatingly close to regaining their lead.
 After diligent play by Alioski to regain possession on the byline, Hernandez elicited a save from Gladbach 'keeper Nicholas before Roofe crashed an effort against the crossbar - prior to Wood seeing another effort saved.